 It is expected that the student will reference the research literature and that the bibliography will include scholarly research literature from refereed (archival) journals appropriate to the topic of the paper.
-At least one citation must be from a primary source from typical research quality or archival (e.g., peer reviewed, published) literature.
+At least one citation must be from a primary source from typical research quality or archival (e.g., original, peer reviewed, published) literature.
 While the preprint of an article that satisfies this requirement may be available on arXiv (a preprint server), student MUST give full citation, that is, cite the article with its formal published coordinates (journal, title, volume, etc).
 The arXiv preprint url can also be added in the citation, but alone it is not sufficient to satisfy this requirement.

-Citation format may use standard formatgin of student's choice (e.g., from Physical Review B or Journal of Applied Physics, etc.) However, because this is a student paper, the title of each source must be included in full, and the journal should be written out (not abbreviated or shortened). s.
+Citation format must use a standard formating from typical technical literature (e.g., from Physical Review B or Journal of Applied Physics, etc.) However, because this is a student paper, the title of each source must be included in full, and the journal should be written out (not abbreviated or shortened).